 You are here

 The Krishnadas Shama, Goa State Central Library, India is the oldest Public Library in India.
 It was established on 15th September 1832 by Vice Roy Dom Manuel de Portugal e Castro as ‘Publica Livraria.’
 It had a beginning as ‘Academia Militar de Goa’ (Military Training Institute).
-In 1836 the name was changed to ‘Bibliotheca Publica’ and enriched with bibliographical repository transferred from the Convents run by religious orders that were suppressed in the1834.
-In the same year the Library was shifted to premises where the Municipal Proceedings were held, however, the collection on Mathematics and Military sciences was left in Academia and books on Administrative and Legislative matters were transferred to Secretariat Library.
+In 1836 the name was changed to ‘Bibliotheca Publica’ and enriched with a bibliographical repository transferred from the Convents run by religious orders that were suppressed in the1834.
+In the same year, the Library was shifted to premises where the Municipal Proceedings were held, however, the collection on Mathematics and Military sciences was left in Academia, and books on Administrative and Legislative matters were transferred to Secretariat Library.

 From September 1959, the Bibliotheca was detached from the Institute and put under the administrative control of ‘Services de Instruccao e Saude’ (Education and Health Services); it was then renamed as Biblioteca Nacional de Goa.
-The collection of the pre-liberation period consists mainly of Books and Journals in Portuguese, French, Latin, English and very few books in local languages like Konkani and Marathi.
+The collection of the pre-liberation period consists mainly of Books and Journals in Portuguese, French, Latin, English, and very few books in local languages like Konkani and Marathi.
 The total pre-liberation collection was about 40,000 volumes.